Skip to content

 How many eggs do I need for a large Easter cake?

 Classic Easter bundt cakes and pound cakes typically call for 4–6 large eggs.
 Each large egg weighs about 50g and contributes about 3 tablespoons of liquid.
-If a recipe calls for room temperature eggs, remove them from the fridge 30 minutes before using.
+If your recipe calls for room-temperature eggs, pull them from the fridge 30 minutes before you start.

 Can I substitute honey for sugar in Easter recipes?

-Yes, but with adjustments.
-Use ¾ cup of honey for every 1 cup of sugar, and reduce other liquids in the recipe by ¼ cup.
-Also add a pinch of baking soda to neutralize honey's acidity, and reduce oven temperature by 25°F since honey browns faster than sugar.
+Yes, but you'll need to adjust.
+Use ¾ cup of honey for every 1 cup of sugar, and cut other liquids in the recipe by ¼ cup.
+Add a pinch of baking soda to neutralize honey's acidity, and drop the oven temperature by 25°F — honey browns faster than sugar.